 Why?
 Apart from the obvious reason of making your site more safe and secure, you’ll also avoid having your site marked as “Not secure” for every potential customer to see.

-Google has announced that from Chrome version 68 (Release date: Early July), the browser will label any site that isn’t using HTTPS as “Not secure”.
+Google has announced that from Chrome version 68 (Released in July 2018), the browser will label any site that isn’t using HTTPS as “Not secure”.
 (Previously, Chrome had shown this warning only for sites handling sensitive information such as personal details and contact forms).

 Here’s an unsecured website example warning.

 So you don’t have to worry about Google blocking HTTP websites, but this is still a less than ideal situation.